 Stephen Jacobi – Alternate Member and Lead Staffer, ABAC

 Stephen Jacobi is managing director of Jacobi Consulting, a consultancy offering strategic advice in international trade, government relations and industry development.
 Stephen is a former diplomat, ministerial advisor and chief executive.
 In 2021, Stephen will assume the role of Executive Director of the Global Secretariat for ABAC.

 Stephanie Honey – Deputy Executive Director and Lead Staffer, ABAC

-Stephanie Honey advises on international trade policy, strategy and government relations, drawing on over 20 years’ experience in the public and private sectors.
+Stephanie Honey is an international trade policy consultant, drawing on over 25 years’ experience in the public and private sectors.
 Stephanie is a former trade negotiator and diplomat.
 She runs an independent trade policy consultancy, Honey Consulting, as well as a business that provides executive education in trade, Global Trade Insights.